The Final Cut is the Deepest...

 Walsh’s police chief figure was reminiscent of similar film noir film counterparts.
-This reinforced with his Trilby and gruff way of being as he commands Deckard to carry out this new assignment.
+This reinforced by his Trilby and gruff way of being as he commands Deckard to carry out this new assignment.
 This noir theme continues and is seen in Rachael’s appearance and in her role as the later romantic partner of Deckard.
 The barely colourful scenes, replicating the ambience of those original film noirs.

 Not knowing the full story of any of the remaining characters, you query everyone’s back story.
 The film does seem to imply that Deckard may be a replicant in this 2007 film version of events.
 With Deckard possibly being a replicant slave employed by the police force.
 This as he states he has “no choice” to carry out the apparently compulsory orders from his employer.

 It was a nice touch to see the relationship between Deckard and Rachel deepen into a romance.
 Ford, was a wonderful casting choice for this enigmatic role.
 In his relationship with Rachel showing a more human side with his protective, emphatic and romantic feelings towards her.
 Ford was selected for this film after Dustin Hoffman left this movie for unknown reasons.

-However Ford then having convinced the audience in leading enigmatic roles in both the original Star Wars trilogy and Indiana Jones films, it is understandable why this actor chosen.
-Also all the Harrision Ford characters like Hans Solo, Indiana Jones and Rick Deckard show a rugged, tough action guy with a heart.
+However Ford then having convinced the audience in leading enigmatic roles in both the original Star Wars trilogy and Indiana Jones films, it is understandable why this actor was chosen.
+Also, all the Harrison Ford characters like Hans Solo, Indiana Jones and Rick Deckard show a rugged, tough action guy with a heart.

 Hauer, it seems was the only choice for Batty.
-He gained the immediate approval of both Dick and director.
-Batty also shows different sides to his character as one with aggressive outbursts and combat skills to one who apparently cares for others.
-The former characteristics seen as he meets his creator and the latter attributes seen in his later scenes with Deckard and Pris.
+He gained the immediate approval of both Dick and the director.
+Batty also shows different sides to his character from one with aggressive outbursts and combat skills to one who apparently cares for others.
+The former characteristics are seen as he meets his creator and the latter attributes seen in his later scenes with Deckard and Pris.